-Use the prayer jar material you gathered earlier to complete this section found on page 25 of the Kingdom Quest strategy guide.
+Use the prayer jar material you gathered earlier to complete this section found on page 26 of the Kingdom Quest strategy guide.

 An extended metaphor about car keys can be found on page 26 of the Kingdom Quest strategy guide.
 To augment this portion of the lesson, share this verse if appropriate: "From now on, whatever you request along the lines of who I am and what I am doing, I'll do it.
 That's how the Father will be seen for who he is in the Son.
 I mean it.
-Whatever you request in this way, I'll do" (John 14:13-14, MSG).
+Whatever you request in this way, I'll do" (John 14:13-14).

 You may also spend time praying for very specific things with your child or group.
 Grab a globe, spin it, and stop it with one finger.
 Wherever your finger lands, pray for that country.
-Pray for missionaries to spread the gospel there, for the well-being of the people, for good leaders, for enough good hospitals and doctors, and for peace, etc. You could also plan to take a walk around your child(ren)'s school or home.
-Be specific in prayer over the places where you walk; pray for your child(ren)'s future.
+Pray for missionaries to spread the gospel there, for the well-being of the people, for trustworthy government, for adequate healthcare, for peace, that civil unrest would die, the economy would flourish, etc. You could also plan to take a walk around the school or home of your tween(s).
+Be specific in prayer over the places where you walk; pray for the future of the tween(s) you work with.
 Pray for their future school/college or career options, spouse, children, jobs, etc.